mgmarlow/elasticsearch-cookbook/notes/intro.md

 Open source search engine built on top of Apache Lucene.
 Provides a RESTful API that hides a lot of the complexity of Lucene.

 - Distributed by nature.
+- A document store for JSON documents.
+- All data in every field is indexed by default.

 Example HTTP query: